The Bankrate promise

 Why should you get the BankAmericard?

 There aren’t many compelling reasons to choose the BankAmericard over the Bank of America Unlimited Cash Rewards.
-Still, if you really need a longer 0 percent introductory APR period and don’t care about rewards or welcome bonuses, the BankAmericard may be worth it for you.
-Plus, since the BankAmericard has a lower regular variable APR of 14.24 percent to 24.24 percent, you might want that safety net in case you can’t pay off your balance completely during the introductory period.
+Still, if you really need a longer intro APR period and don’t care about rewards or welcome bonuses, the BankAmericard might be worth it for you.
+Plus, since the BankAmericard has a lower regular variable APR of 16.24 percent to 26.24 percent, you might want that safety net in case you can’t pay off your balance completely during the introductory period.

 Since there’s no rewards program for this card, there are no redemption options available.